 What is Django?

 In short, Django consists of a set of libraries that allow you as a programmer to build a web application relatively quickly and easily.
 You can think of functions such as: storing data in a relational database, sending e-mails and generating web pages.
 Django also features a handy admin interface.
-For instance, a programmer who uses Django can use the built-in admin interface to allow the administrator of a system to easily modify or edit data.
+For example, a programmer who uses Django can use the built-in admin interface to ensure that the administrator of a system can easily adjust or edit data.
 This is ideal for allowing someone besides the programmer to make changes to the system.
 Other strengths of the Django framework in support include authentication, templates for forms and file uploading.
-Due to the development of numerous packages and its mature ecosystem, the Django community is continuously improving it.
+Due to the development of numerous packages and its mature ecosystem, the Django community is constantly improving it.
 Are you curious about which packages are available on the market?
-Take a look at djangopackages.org.
-One important element of Django has already been mentioned, but deserves to be emphasized again.
+Then take a look at djangopackages.org.
+One important element of Django has already been mentioned, but deserves to be emphasised again.
 Django uses Python: the best and easiest programming language in the world so you can quickly make a good web application or site.

 What can you do with Django?